-Thanks to sweeteners, we are we able to offer lower-calorie and no-calorie versions of your favourite drinks.
+Thanks to sweeteners, we are able to offer lower-calorie and no-calorie versions of your favourite drinks.

 From Diet Coke to